 Bruno Ravella is an international opera director based in London.
 Born in Casablanca, Morocco, of Italian and Polish parents, Bruno Ravella studied in France then moved to London in 1991 upon graduation.

 His critically acclaimed production of Werther at the Opera National de Lorraine won the Prix de la Critique Claude Rostand in 2017/2018.
 Falstaff at the Garsington Opera in 2018 was nominated for the South Bank Sky Arts Award in the Opera category.
 This was his second production at Garsington after a very successful Strauss’ Intermezzo in 2015.
 He has directed Rigoletto (Opera Theatre of St Louis, USA), La Boheme (Opera di Firenze, Italy), La Belle Hélène and L’heure espagnole/Gianni Schicchi (Opéra National de Lorraine, France), Werther (Opera de Quebec), Madam Butterfly, Macbeth, Agrippina, Falstaff and La traviata (Iford Arts, UK), Giulio Cesare and La Traviata (Stand’été Moutier, Switzerland), Carmen (Riverside Opera, UK), Charpentier’s La Descente d’Orphée aux enfers and Blow’s Venus and Adonis (Les Arts Florissants, France), La Descente d’Orphée aux enfers (Glyndebourne Jerwood Project, UK).
-Ravella has been nominated for the Independent Opera Director Fellowship 2015.
-Ravella has been recognized time and again for his “pin-sharp attention to detail” and ability to clearly portray subtleties of the human condition.
+His notable upcoming projects include directing Rosenkavalier at the Santa Fe Opera.